Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 - Elite (costs you $99 per month where you can install up to 35 websites)

-Since dwell time is mostly measured on the time between someone reaching at a page and returning to the SERPs, it makes a lot of sense to add internal links to improve your dwell time.
+Since dwell time is mostly measured on the time between someone reaching at a page and returning to the SERPs, it makes a lot of sense to add internal links to improve it.

-Here’s what few SEO experts have to say about the importance of using internal links to improve dwell time:
+Here’s what few SEO experts have to say about the importance of using internal links to improve it:

 “By adding more internal links, you’re making your visitors to stay busy when they’ve consumed the content that you provide on one page and it ultimately increases the overall session duration per user.”